 The Doctor’s Visit

 You could always pay a visit to your doctor in case you are in doubt regarding your health.
-A visit to your doctor becomes even more necessary if you have health conditions like diabetes, epilepsy or asthma, because these diseases are one of the few that could be passed on to your little one.
+A visit to your doctor becomes even more necessary if you have health conditions like diabetes, epilepsy or asthma since these diseases are one of the few that could be passed on to your little one.
 In case your doctor suggests that you should change any medication that you are on then give sometime for your body to adjust to the new medications before you start trying to conceive.

 There are a few things that your doctor is definitely going to ask you and you need to be absolutely honest with him regarding all the questions.
-Everything from your lifestyle choices and health, any issues that you might be having during your periods to what kind of exercises you must do and how often you do them are up for scrutiny.
+Everything from your lifestyle choices and health, any issues that your might be having during your periods to what kind of exercises you do and how often you do them are up for scrutiny.
 Do keep in mind that all these questions are just to ensure that you are healthy enough to bring a child into this world.
 Even things like your emotional health would be up for questioning, so don’t be closed off when answering any and all questions during your time with the doctor.

-Being over or underweight could also bring with them their own set of problems during your pregnancy.
+Being over or under weight could also bring with them their own set of problems during your pregnancy.
 To make sure that your pregnancy is complication free your doctor will advise you to keep your Body Mass Index (BMI) between 18.5 and 22.9.
 In case you are overweight and have a BMI of 23 or higher, your doctor will most probably advise you to lose weight to make sure that you have a healthy pregnancy.
 If it’s the opposite case with you, then the doctor would obviously advise you to gain weight.
 In this case, you should sit down and talk to your doctor regarding what the healthy ways are to gain weight.
-Being underweight could also result in irregular period cycles.
-As a result of which, sometimes you might miss your cycle altogether in which case your body will not release an egg.
+Being under weight could also result in irregular period cycles.
+As a result of this sometimes you might miss your cycle altogether in which case your body will not release an egg.

 Tests to be done prior to pregnancy

 - Blood tests would obviously be of utmost importance when you go in for getting tests done.
-Your blood work would let your doctor know if you are anemic or not and treat the condition accordingly.
+Your blood work would let your doctor know if you are anaemic or not and treat the condition accordingly.